Skip to main content

 • Breach of Contract

-• Lead counsel for beverage company in contract dispute with concert promoter over dispute arising from sponsorship of music festival; handled non-jury trial of liability phase and then negotiated settlement prior to damages phase
+• While in private practice, served as lead trial counsel for beverage company in contract dispute with concert promoter over dispute arising from sponsorship of music festival; handled non-jury trial of liability phase and then negotiated settlement prior to damages phase.

 • Civil Rights